 Is rental dive gear available?

-Yes, we have a full line of ScubaPro rental gear that is completely renewed each November, thus assuring you of new state of the art dive gear.
-We also offer dive skins and computers.
+Yes, we have a full line of Mares rental gear.
+We also offer wetsuits and computers.

 Is NITROX available?

-Yes, Yap Divers has a state of the art membrane system and NITROX is available for all dives.
+Yes, Yap Divers has a membrane system and NITROX is available for all dives.

 How many dive boats are available?